CoginitiScript: Configuring Runtime Environments

 Environment-Specific Optimization

-Resource Management
+Resource Management Strategies:

-- Connection pooling appropriate for environment usage
+- Connection pooling - Configure connection pools appropriate for each environment's usage patterns

-- Query timeouts based on environment expectations
+- Query timeouts - Set environment-specific timeout values based on expectations (faster for dev, longer for prod)

-- Concurrency limits to prevent resource contention
+- Concurrency limits - Prevent resource contention with appropriate limits per environment

 Summary